py5coding/py5book/content/coming_from_processing_java.md

 **Welcome!**

 We hope you enjoy using the Processing graphics vocabulary, now with Python 3.
-This page shows all examples in py5 *imported mode style*, you can learn more about py5 modes at [The Five py5 Modes](https://py5coding.org/content/py5_modes.html) page.
+This page shows all examples in py5 *imported mode style*.
+You can learn more about the py5 modes at [](/content/py5_modes).

 ## The slightly different *snake_case* names